A Magical Mentorship

 Vernon hailed the New York born magician, calling him the best coin manipulator he had ever seen.
 In a speech to no one in particular, Vernon cemented Roth's reputation, comparing him and lifting him beyond other experts he had known throughout his lifetime.

-The event marked the beginning of a relationship that would last until Vernon's death eighteen years later—with Vernon as the teacher, someone who could expand Roth’s knowledge of magic and transform the way he performed it, and Roth as the prodigy, a pupil to whom Vernon could transfer his skills through centuries-old tradition.
+The event marked the beginning of a relationship that would last until Vernon's death nineteen years later—with Vernon as the teacher, someone who could expand Roth’s knowledge of magic and transform the way he performed it, and Roth as the prodigy, a pupil to whom Vernon could transfer his skills through centuries-old tradition.
 Together, they may have proved one of the last great examples of what a magician’s mentorship can accomplish.

 * * *